Handa Island Puffins: How to Visit and What To See

 Just so you know, this post contains affiliate links.
 If you buy something through them, we earn a small commission at no extra cost to you.
 It's one of the ways we keep bringing you free content.
 Learn more in our Disclosure Policy.

-Ever wondered what it’s like to be in a place where nature takes centre stage?
+Have you ever wondered what it’s like to be in a place where nature takes centre stage?
 We discovered just that on our visit to Handa Island, a breathtaking wildlife sanctuary in Scotland.

 Managed by the Scottish Wildlife Trust, this Nature Reserve is a site of scientific interest and a refuge for rare and migratory birds.